hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

         :language: lua

 The plot below compares the shoulder plot of this and the first calculation on top of this tutorial:

-.. review:: RSTF - Probably better not to refer to the multispawn threshold as a 'cutoff' to avoid confusion with the spawn_cutoff option for real amplitudes.
-.. reviewanswer:: VAN - Changed.

 .. plot::